tiesvdp/OBD/README.md

 I'm Ties, a fresh developer and seasoned musician.
 I've been interested in combining visual and sonic content for a while now, and decided to start developing my own plug-in suite in Max for Live in January '24.

+## Discussions
+Take a look at the 'discussions' tab to report bugs, give feedback, or ask the community for help.
+I will try to be as active as possible and respond to everything!

 ## Support
 For support, email tiesvdp@gmail.com.